 Adoption is an important matter, and makes a change in a child’s life that will last a lifetime.
 It is for that reason the focus of in-family adoption is on the child’s needs; not just for now, but also looking ahead to his or her future.

-There are many reasons for considering in-family adoption - it is often the case that parents and step parents think about adoption when they marry, or have a child together.
-Sometimes it is about making a joint commitment to bringing up a family, and sometimes it is about moving on from a difficult time, or relationship.
+There are many reasons for considering in-family adoption.
+It is often the case that parents and step parents think about adoption when they marry, or have a child together.
+Sometimes it is about making a joint commitment to bringing up a family.
+Sometimes it is about moving on from a difficult time, or relationship.

-For the child adoption is not necessarily about these things, and often has much more to do with experience of family life, identity, and knowledge about his or her personal history.
+For the child adoption is not necessarily about these things.
+It often has much more to do with experience of family life, identity, and knowledge about his or her personal history.

 Adoption in almost all circumstances involves the child’s birth parent being contacted.
 In some circumstances this can, in itself change things, and sometimes leads to birth parents who have not been involved with parenting their child taking a renewed interest.